 There are a ton of different types of financial aid one can receive, and they’re all weighed in their own ways by the IRS.
 For example, a Pell grant isn’t considered taxable income at all if it is used as it’s intended—for books, tuition, fees, or equipment.
 However, if you’re admitted to a work-study program through which you work part-time on campus, that income is considered fully taxable.

 Most crucially, any Stafford loans aren’t taxable.
 So if you or your child has taken out a loan for their college, you’re not expected to report this amount as taxable income.
 After all, you’ll be paying them back in full—with interest.

-As a rule of thumb, grants aren’t taxable if you use them as intended, loans aren’t taxable regardless, and everything else probably is taxed as income.
+As a rule of thumb, grants aren’t taxable if you use them as intended.
+Meanwhile, loans aren’t taxable regardless.
+And everything else probably is taxed as income.
 There’s a lot of variation here from state to state and person-to-person, so it’s always best to follow the lead on FAFSA or ask your accountant or tax preparer.

 Student loan interest is a boon and a bane.

 If this is your first year repaying student loans on behalf of your child—or if it’s their first year repaying loans—it’s good to know what’s in store.
 And for all the frustration that comes with student loan debt, you can take solace that at least one time each year, all that money you’ve put toward those student loans will actually help you financially!